Henry Wingo

-Henry Swenson Wingo (born October 4, 1995) is an American professional soccer player who plays as a midfielder or wing-back for Toronto FC in Major League Soccer.
+Henry Swenson Wingo (born October 4, 1995) is an American professional soccer player who plays as a midfielder or wing-back.

-Career

-Early career
+Early life

-Henry Wingo spent time as a youth playing for Northwest Nationals and Crossfire FC.
+Wingo spent time as a youth playing for Northwest Nationals and Crossfire FC.
 Wingo then played for two seasons as part of the Seattle Sounders Academy where he scored 12 goals.

+College career

 Wingo played for three seasons at the University of Washington.
 During his time at UW, Wingo scored two goals and added four assists in 58 matches.
 With his efforts he earned All-Pac-12 Second Team honors in 2015 and 2016.

+Club career

+Pudget Sound Genners

-He also played in the Premier Development League for Puget Sound Gunners.
+Wingo played in the Premier Development League for Puget Sound Gunners.

 Seattle Sounders FC

-Wingo was signed as a Homegrown Player on January 18, 2017.
+In January 2017, Wingo was signed as a Homegrown Player by Seattle Sounders FC in Major League Soccer.
 Wingo made his professional debut on March 4, coming on as a substitute during the first game of the 2017 season in a 2–1 loss to Houston.